zarazaga/ImpatientGIS/Impatient_Ch2.md

 **SAVE** the map for future analysis.

-Rather than normalising the data, by dividing by are on the fly, make a new field that will serve as the count of 'density' of neighborhood participation.
+Rather than normalising the data, by dividing by area on the fly, make a new field that will serve as the count of the 'density' of neighborhood participation.

 ## 3.1 Working with Fields